w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * ensure different types of user requirements that relate to people with disabilities are considered, for example adequate contrast ratios, availability of content and functionality in different screen sizes and configurations, keyboard compatibility, and use with assistive technologies and adaptive strategies
 * create personas that include people with different types of disabilities and different levels of experience using the Web
 * create scenarios that include use of the Web or application with different types of assistive technologies and adaptive strategies
+* ensure adequate location is chosen to conduct the activities depending on the activity goals, assistive technology needs, custom setups, transportation means, accessibility of the facilities, and others
+* ensure adequate timings for participants to carry on activities is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the web or application

 ### Topic: Working with People with Disabilities